Baselines: ratcheting thresholds on existing code

 Tag prefixes:

-• [new] — no baseline entry for this (path, function, start_line, metric) tuple.
+• [new] — no baseline entry matched this violation by qualified symbol (within the line tolerance) or, when --baseline-fuzzy-match is set, by body hash.
 The violation is new since the baseline was written.
+See Matching for the resolution order.

 • [regr +N%] — the baseline contains a recorded value and the current value is N% higher.
 Cases: